araj7/Home-Credit-Default-Risk/README.md

 I tuned two types of classification models using either all predictors or a subset of the data that had near-zero variance and highly correlated predictors removed.
-This phase included using the predictive classification methods like K-means clustering algorithms, logistic regression analysis, or classification analysis such as decision trees to classify the population in no risk categories and at risk categories considering data of each individual such as low credit score, family income as variables of the model, credit card balance, previous applications.
+This phase included using the predictive classification methods like **K-means clustering algorithms, logistic regression analysis, or classification analysis such as decision trees, Naïve Bayes Gaussian NB and Logistic Regression** to classify the population in no risk categories and at risk categories considering data of each individual such as low credit score, family income as variables of the model, credit card balance, previous applications.
+I also used **H2O Generalized Linear Estimator for achieving the best accuracy for the last model**